 Commercial Event: Distributor Fulfills End Customer Sales Using Negotiated Pricing

 When a distributor fulfills end customer sales using negotiated pricing, revenue accounting can be driven by either the approved price at which the distributor sells to the end customer or the expected rebate, which is the difference between the distributor’s buy and contract price.
-Accruing for an expected rebate is a common revenue recognition option in this scenario.
+Accruing for expected rebate is a common revenue recognition option in this scenario.
 By accounting for these pricing factors, companies can ensure accurate financial reporting and maximize their profitability.

 Commercial Event: Distributor Submits Tracing and Ship and Debit Claim